top of page

 Working against a techno-determinist approach, we frame the reconfiguration of regional space against the backdrop of political economic, policy, and planning priorities that involve a broad network of private and public actors.
 We will explore these transformations through a series of projects, the first two of which are detailed in the links below.:

-Planning the Food Wholesale Landscape in New York, Paris, and Mexico City
+Remaking the Foodscape in New York, Paris, and Mexico City